 - Allow the lasagna to cool for 20-30 minutes once it’s out of the oven before cutting into it.
 This gives it time to set and let some of the liquid evaporate.

-Using these techniques I have found success at making zucchini lasagna that doesn’t feel like a total mess.
-Mine still had a fair amount of moisture, but not really any more than regular lasagna.
-And the next day, it was even better!
+Using these techniques I have found success at making zucchini lasagna that holds together and has just the right amount of moisture.
+And the next day, it’s even better!

-I love this sauce because it is simple, tasty, and adds a few extra veggies.
+I love this sauce because it is simple, tasty, high in protein, and even sneaks in a few extra veggies.

-Begin by browning your ground beef in a large skillet over medium-high heat.
+Start by browning your ground beef in a large skillet over medium-high heat.
 Try and break up the beef into really small pieces so that it spreads well in the casserole.
-Once cooked, remove the meat onto a plate with a paper towel on it to absorb any dripping fat.
-Drain most of the fat from the skillet, and then place it back on the heat.
-Saute the onions, peppers, carrots, and garlic until the onions are going translucent.
+When the beef is no longer pink, add in the onions, peppers, carrots, and garlic and continue to saute just a few minutes, until the onions start to turn translucent.

 And that’s it!
-Feel free to use a pre-made sauce for this lasagna, but be sure that it’s thick!
-Reducing moisture in any way is key to zucchini lasagna.
+Also, if you need a shortcut, you can use a pre-made sauce for this lasagna.
+Just be sure that it’s thick!
+Reducing moisture is key to zucchini lasagna with the right consistency.

 - 2 medium zucchini